blog-img-1

 And those numbers just reflect fatalities.
 When you add in serious injuries, the result is sobering.
 And we don’t seem to be making much progress in roof safety, either.
 In fact, same-level falls – in other words, slips and trips – increased by 17% in 2014.
 The good news is that the majority of fall-related deaths and injuries can be prevented with proper safety procedures.

-Schedule Your Professional Rooftop Support Evaluation Now!
+Schedule Your Professional Rooftop Support Assessment Now!

 In addition to making a commitment to safety training, employers can prevent accidents by taking steps that include placing guardrails around all roof edges, making sure employees properly and consistently use fall-arrest systems, placing guardrails around skylights and other rooftop openings, covering openings as soon as possible, and keeping work surfaces free of debris and other trip hazards.
 Most importantly, employers should thoroughly understand and follow all OSHA regulations that apply both to the industry and to each particular job site.